kenchuka/kenchuka/README.md

 - Traveling the world since 2012, with a current base in Southeast Asia.
 - Continuous learning in AI, blockchain, and Cybersecurity.
 - Advocating for privacy, data security, and sound money.
+- Promoting organic food, healthy living, and appreciation for nature.

 ## Privacy, Confidentiality, and Security
 - All client interactions are conducted anonymously.